 The study of Japanese language and culture gives the individual insight not only into a deep and diverse culture but also provides important contrasts when considering various nations' roles in the Asia Pacific region.

 Japan's position in Asia and the world is one full of apparent contradictions and unexpected outcomes.
-How did one of the oldest political and economic systems survive complete defeat in the Pacific War and rise to power again in the 1980s?
+How did one of the oldest political and economic systems survive complete defeat in the Pacific War and rise to power again in the post war period?
 Considering this influential economy, how do we explain rising figures of unemployment and retrenchment?
 In a frequently conservative society, how do we account for the radical and often groundbreaking achievements of Japanese artists in the field of popular and underground culture?
 How are these cultural forms translated into commodities consumed in other Asian and non-Asian societies?

 Undergraduate students can study Japanese as: